antononcube/RakuForPrediction-blog/Articles/LLM-over-Trump-vs-Anderson.md

 we form a list of _two_ specifications for the prompts "ExtractArticleWisdom" and "FindHiddenMessage", and then we ingest and file them using a loop.
 The procedure is general -- the rest of prompts (or patterns) in [DMr1] can be ingested and filed with the same code.

-**Remark:** The ingestion and filing of new prompt is somewhat too technical and boring.
-Hence we just link to an example script that does that.
+**Remark:** The ingestion and filing of new prompts is somewhat too technical and boring.
+Hence, we just link to an example script that does that.
 (Which has a fair amount of comments.)

 Here we verify that the ingested prompts are ready for use: